kruchman/kruchman/README.md

 #Hi everybody!

-My name is Iurr, Im from Russia, Saint-Petersburg.
+My name is Iurii, Im from Russia, Saint-Petersburg.
 Commenced independent study of the Swift programming language in October 2022.
 I pursued learning primarily through books, courses, and a variety of other freely available resources that I could find.
 Starting from the spring of 2023, I began building my portfolio by creating various small-scale applications using different frameworks.
 This was aimed at gaining practical experience and reinforcing the knowledge I had acquired.
 I consistently upload all of my projects to my GitHub repository.

 ##Projects